top of page

 The Things We Inherit as Culture

 I think I’ve started to distill culture in me.
 The object is me and the subject is me.
-Things are defined by long silhouettes cinching at the waist, sippi work and Resham threads that spreads close my heart like the tree of life.
+Things are now defined by long silhouettes cinching at the waist, sippi work and Resham threads that spread close to my heart like the tree of life.

 Dongre’s understated heavy work gives the perfect touch of elegance and versatility to my wardrobe.
 I can pick get for practically any occasion.